-The Morrises named the new business Alpaca Threadz after the alpaca-fiber textiles—all handmade by craftspeople in Peru and Ecuador—that they sold first via an online Shopify store, then from an Etsy shop.
-These days, the blankets are available online at alpacathreadz.com, or from nearly 300 retailers around the world (including Berkeley Supply, Timber Trade Co., Modern Nomad, Lulu’s Furniture & Décor, and Acme Fine Goods in the Denver metro area).
-“But it’s still just Brandon and me ferociously filling boxes,” says LeAnn, who stores the inventory in the basement of the family’s Fort Collins home—for now anyway.
+Initially, the Morrises sold the alpaca-fiber textiles (which inspired their business name, Alpaca Threadz) via an online Shopify store, then from an Etsy shop.
+These days, the blankets (all handmade by craftspeople in Peru and Ecuador) are available online at alpacathreadz.com, or from nearly 300 retailers around the world (including Berkeley Supply, Timber Trade Co., Modern Nomad, Lulu’s Furniture & Décor, and Acme Fine Goods in the Denver metro area).
+“But it’s still just Brandon and me ferociously filling boxes,” says LeAnn, who stores the inventory in the basement of the family’s Fort Collins home.
 “We think we’ll need to find a warehouse and hire an employee in 2022 because the company has grown almost out of our bandwidth, which is really exciting,” she says.

 And not just for the Morrises.
 The Andean craftspeople Alpaca Threadz partners with “are flourishing again,” LeAnn says—including families that specialize in sourcing the fibers, stretching and dyeing the wool, weaving and hand-finishing the blankets, and sourcing and making the leather labels.
 “And while we’re hoping tourism comes back, they don’t need it to survive anymore.
 They’re surviving from the income from these blankets.”

-The beauty of the blankets themselves is the icing on the cake.
-Most of the textiles are handmade from 50 percent alpaca fiber (some are 100 percent alpaca; a few are 100 percent wool), which LeAnn says she loves for its softness and resistance to water and dirt.
-“They don’t need to be washed very often,” she says of the blankets, which range in price from $150–$300.
+The beauty of the blankets is the icing on the cake.
+Most of the textiles are handmade from 50 percent alpaca fiber (some are 100 percent alpaca; a few are 100 percent wool), which LeAnn loves for its softness and resistance to water and dirt.
+“They don’t need to be washed very often,” she says.
 “You can just shake them out, lay them in the sun, and they’re good to go.
 We call one of our lines Camp blankets because we encourage people to bring them outside, use them on a hike or camping trip, and then bring them back inside, where they work really nicely as home decor.”

-The designs range from a simple Peruvian alpaca motif to vibrant geometric patterns from Ecuador.
+The designs range from a simple Peruvian alpaca motif to vibrant geometric patterns from Ecuador; prices range from $150–$300.
 And although the Morrises collaborate with their artisan partners on color palettes (the Ecuadorian blankets are available in more than 25 colorways; the Peruvian blankets come in 20 color options), the patterns, which are indigenous to the communities in which they were made, remain unaltered.
-“We feel that keeping those patterns is really important; it’s a way for the brand to recognize what the community has done,” LeAnn says.
+“We feel that keeping those patterns is really important; it’s a way for our brand to recognize what the community has done,” LeAnn says.
 “They’ve been doing this for hundreds of years—and what started as something they made to keep their families warm is now something they’re able to share with the world.”